ypanshin/pi-tree-watering/README.md

 ```
 su pi -c 'sudo npm start --prefix /home/pi/{path to application} < /dev/null &'
 ```
-Write out the lines in order to save them (CTRL-X) and then `$ sudo reboot` to restart your RPi
+Write out the lines to save them (CTRL-X) and then `$ sudo reboot` to restart your RPi

 ## [Dashboard](https://pi-tree-watering.tech.panshin.me)
-The dashboard is Ionic / React application that displays statistics and logs from the JsonBox log file.
+The dashboard is an Ionic / React application that displays statistics and logs from the JsonBox log file.
-Please use the JsonBox Id configured in your Raspberry Pi Application or for the demo you can use mine: `box_6f937824ca2f42a8a471`
+Please use the JsonBox Id configured in your Raspberry Pi Application, or for the demo, you can use mine: `box_6f937824ca2f42a8a471`